shifushuimenu/sample-pseudoDM-fortran/README.md

 # sample-pseudoDM-fortran

-Code for nested componetwise sampling for occupation number states from pseudo free fermion density matrices as they arise naturally in finite-temperature determinantal QMC simulations.
+Code for nested componentwise direct sampling for occupation number states from pseudo free fermion density matrices as they arise naturally in finite-temperature determinantal QMC simulations.

 From the QUEST determinantal QMC code the provided driver subroutine could be called like